About this IRC® + IRC4HR® Project

 Ellen is the founder of Workforce & Organizational Research Center, an applied research center focused on bringing implementation science to bear on the task of creating an inclusive economy where every worker has a job worth having.
 She conducts rigorous mixed-methods evaluations and research focused on managerial practices and frontline job quality interventions.
 She was a senior scientist at Washington University for six years before starting WORC.
 Dr. Frank-Miller earned her PhD and MSW at the University of Chicago.

 We’re exploring a future webinar series to share the results and insights from this study; dates to be announced.
-Sign up using the form at right to be notified of upcoming webinars and more from IRC4HR.
+You can receive updates from IRC4HR by providing your name and email address.